Reward True Stories: How CashPoints made Martin’s dream holiday come true

-Last year, the pair were given the CashPoints as a Christmas gift to add to their travel fund.
+One year, the pair were given the CashPoints as a Christmas gift to add to their travel fund.

 “It was very kind.
 Most people like to receive cash, and CashPoints are just as good,” says Martin.

-They used the points to enjoy three weeks in the US this summer, buying the tickets to and from the States mostly with their CashPoints.
+They used the points to enjoy three weeks in the US during summer, buying the tickets to and from the States mostly with their CashPoints.
 They also made sure to book their hotels through Norwegian and got 5% CashPoints on each reservation, ready to save for their next trip.